 The REI Igneo is rated for temperatures as low as 19°F or -7°C. However, it was given a comfort rating of 30°F and is recommended for use in temperatures higher than this.
-The duck down insulation keeps this bag exceptionally warm, especially compared to products of similar prices.
-In fact, it’s warmth is comparable to products that are far more expensive.
+The duck-down insulation keeps this bag exceptionally warm, especially compared to products of similar prices.
+In fact, its warmth is comparable to products that are far more expensive.

 The design of the bag serves to make it even warmer.
 The mummy shape, while tight, is effective at keeping body heat in the bottom of the bag.
 Additionally, the bag’s hood is contoured to remain tight around the head to keep heat inside during use.
 This model is considered a 3-season product, so we do not recommend it for use in extreme winter conditions, such as snow, ice, and cold temperatures that drop below the 19°F rating at night.

 Weighing in at just under 2 lbs., the Igneo is an exceptionally lightweight model.
-This is a pretty remarkable weight when you consider how soft and warm the duck down insulation is.
+This is a pretty remarkable weight when you consider how soft and warm the duck-down insulation is.
 Compared to models in a similar price range, the Igneo weighs much less than its competitors.
 This is why we recommend this bag option specifically for backpackers who want to travel long distances with very minimal gear.

 Its light weight will allow you to easily travel with the bag, even for prolonged periods of time, without being held back or losing strength and stamina.
-The construction of this sleeping back is fantastic, so you don’t need to sacrifice on warmth, insulation, and durability to have a product that is also lightweight and easy to handle.
+The construction of this sleeping back is fantastic, so you don’t need to sacrifice warmth, insulation, and durability to have a product that is also lightweight and easy to handle.

-We find that the REI Igneo is exceptionally comfortable when it comes to warmth, dryness, and softness, but it may not be as suitable for backpackers who prefer a good amount of leg room.
-The duck down insulation creates an incredibly soft padding all throughout the sleeping bag.
+We find that the REI Igneo is exceptionally comfortable when it comes to warmth, dryness, and softness, but it may not be as suitable for backpackers who prefer a good amount of legroom.
+The duck-down insulation creates an incredibly soft padding all throughout the sleeping bag.
 Even on some of the hardest and rockiest surfaces, this bag offers a comfortable and soft sleep through the night.

 While many other waterproof bags on the market are constructed with rough or even grainy materials, the nylon interior of this bag is smooth and breathable.
 It won’t irritate the skin, stick to sleepers throughout the night, or cause any itchiness.
 Because this model is mummy-shaped, the leg area tapers a significant amount.
-The fit isn’t so tight that sleepers can’t move at all, but it might be uncomfortable for anyone who likes a little extra wiggle-room.
+The fit isn’t so tight that sleepers can’t move at all, but it might be uncomfortable for anyone who likes a little extra wiggle room.

-While the REI Igneo packs down incredibly small on its own, the included stuff sack does not do an adequate job at keeping the bag compressed.
+While the REI Igneo packs down incredibly small on its own, the included stuff sack does not do an adequate job of keeping the bag compressed.
 It can be rolled up as much as three times smaller than the stuff sack, but it will simply begin unfolding when placed into the sack for compression.
-The over-sized stuff sack may come in handy for campers, backpackers, and hikers who wish to use the extra room for storage of other packed-down gear like jackets or tarps.
+The oversized stuff sack may come in handy for campers, backpackers, and hikers who wish to use the extra room for storage of other packed-down gear like jackets or tarps.
 Having said all of that, we want to point out that the included stuff sack is still relatively small compared to standard stuff sacks and may not be a problem for regular camping trips or short backpacking adventures.
 For extremely minimal and light backpackers, we suggest buying a separate and smaller stuff sack to keep this sleeping bag compressed as much as possible once it’s packed.

 Even after packing the sleeping back down repeatedly between uses, the down doesn’t ever remain permanently flattened or lose its comfort at all.
 This product should last for years to come so that you can take it with you on all of your future adventures.
-You can increase the longevity of this bag by regularly hanging it up to air out, especially is moisture collected inside of the bag due to your body heat during the night.
+You can increase the longevity of this bag by regularly hanging it up to air out, especially if moisture is collected inside of the bag due to your body heat during the night.

 The REI Igneo is versatile.
 Because it is rated as a 3-season sleeping bag, it can be used in many different climates.
 The contoured hood and insulation allow this model to be incredibly warm, while the full-length zipper and breathable nylon featured on this bag make it a great option for hotter nights, as well.